 Swift assistance for rice farmers in the event of losses

 Thanks to real-time monitoring and the attendant harvest forecasts, the authorities are able to take steps early on to counter imminent harvest losses.
 Long before the harvest fails – because of storm-damaged seedlings, for example – support can be rolled out.
 As was the case in November 2015 in the Indian federal state of Tamil Nadu when weeks of heavy rain flooded entire regions.
 More than 300 people lost their lives in the deluge which wiped out all the seeds and thus the livelihoods of some 400 rice farmers.
 With the help of satellite data, the state authorities were able to assess the extent of the damage only a few days after the rains started, enabling them to provide the rice farmers with 50 tonnes of rice seed and 30,000 seedlings for them to resume cultivation immediately once the rain stopped.

 SAR data are also important for insurance against crop losses.
 GIZ and its partners have developed a procedure that allows them to use satellite information to make insurance programmes more efficient and compensation more transparent.
-In the event of a loss, the farmers concerned can access fast-track assistance, thus reducing income losses and saving them from ruin.
 In November 2016, for example, the government of the Indian federal state of Tamil Nadu introduced the RIICE technology into its crop insurance scheme.
 Tamil Nadu experienced the worst draught in over 140 years during the harvest of 2016/2017.
 Farmers were affected in both irrigated and rain-fed areas from sowing or transplanting new crops, while the already sown crop failed to germinate.
 RIICE successfully supplied necessary information on cropping area lost due to drought in a timely manner, enabling insurers to pay out claims for prevented or failed sowing to about 22,500 affected farmers timely after the calamity.